 3. Attend the eclectic local events

 There are some fabulous events on in the region, celebrating food, wine, art, music, sailing, and more.

 The Huon Valley Mid-Winter Fest is on from Friday 13 to Sunday 15 July 2018 at Willie Smith’s Apple Shed, with the eclectic festival favourite all about feasting, cider, fire, pagan costumes, music, and folklore.
-Get your tickets here, see highlights from 2017 for inspiration, and practice your yelling on the trees in your backyard (definitely not on the kids, yeah?).
+Get your tickets here, and practice your yelling on the trees in your backyard (definitely not on the kids, yeah?).

 Another good one is the Cygnet Folk Festival, held on the second weekend in January each year.
 There are also some delightful local markets to search for treasure – see the events calendar for more info.

 Tahune Adventures Tasmania offer some memorable experiences, connecting you with nature on a grand scale.
 These trees are big, y’all!
 If you’ve been waiting for your Merry and Pippin and the Ents moment, sound the alert, because this is it!
 The views from the Tahune AirWalk are seriously choice.